mila-iqia/training/README.md

 * the benchmark starts with two toy examples to make sure everything is setup properly

 * Each bench run `N_GPU` times in parallel with only `N_CPU / N_GPU` and `RAM / N_GPU` to simulate multiple users.
-  * if your machine has 16 GPUs and 32 cores, the bench will run in parallel 16 times with only 2 cores.
+  * if your machine has 16 GPUs and 32 cores, the bench will run in parallel 16 times with only 2 cores for each GPUs.

 * Some tasks are allowed to use the machine entirely (`convnet_all`, `dcgan_all`)

 * When installing pytorch you have to make sure that it is compiled with LAPACK (for the QR decomposition)

 * Since the tests run for approximately 3h you can check the result of each step by doing `cat $OUTPUT_DIRECTORY/summary.txt`

 * Stop a run that is in progress ?
     * `kill -9 $(ps | grep run | awk '{print $1}' | paste -s -d ' ')`